 So that is what I think Odysseus, Homer’s poet, is up to.
 Things don’t just happen to him: he relives happenings in their meaning — just where we all relive life: in the human memory, where resides an individual deputy of the divine Mother of the Muses, Memory, whom I named before.

 I think that Odysseus the sailor, who “lived,” so to speak, about eight centuries before Socrates the sage, anticipated him in doing what Socrates says makes a life really lived, really taken in, reactivated in thought and imagination, made actual.
 Actualized life is twice-lived life.
-So says Socrates, the most thoughtful man I know of, and before him Odysseys, the most versatile man who ever — so to speak — lived.
+So says Socrates, the most thoughtful man I know of, and before him Odysseus, the most versatile man who ever — so to speak — lived.